Vonage/oss-ci-integration/README.md

 * WHITESOURCE_NPM_TOKEN:    NPM token to access private organizations if needed (defined in the organization level)
 * WHITESOURCE_USER_KEY:     Your WS user key

+3. Onboarding new repository:

-3. Add a GH action to use the template:
+   Add the relevant GH action to the repository:

 a.
 Node projects: Change the Node version in line 10 as needed
 ```